Careers with a Chemistry Degree: Your Path to Diverse Opportunities

 Toxicologist

 Toxicologists study the effects of chemicals on living organisms.
-They work in academia, government agencies, or private companies to assess risks from pesticides, pharmaceuticals, or industrial byproducts.
+On top of that, they work in academia, government agencies, or private companies to assess risks from pesticides, pharmaceuticals, or industrial byproducts.
 It’s a field that combines curiosity with a commitment to public health.

 Science Writer or Communicator

 Got a knack for explaining complex ideas simply?
-On top of that, chemistry graduates often transition into science writing, education, or public outreach.
+Worth adding: chemistry graduates often transition into science writing, education, or public outreach.
 You could write for magazines like Chemistry World*, create content for museums, or even develop educational materials for schools.

 Patent Attorney or Intellectual Property Specialist